Creating .aar File and Generating an Object of Service

 - Navigate to File > New > New Module.

-- Follow the prompts and provide the necessary information about the library.
+- Follow the prompts and enter the necessary information about the library.

-- Once the library is created, the AAR file will be generated automatically when the project is built.
-It will be located in the build/outputs/aar/ directory of the module.
+- The AAR file will be generated automatically during the build process and can be found in the build/outputs/aar/ directory of the module.

 Method 2: Command Line